onap/dcaegen2-platform-servicechange-handler/README.md

 ### Development

-The application in development mode does not actually pull from ASDC but rather takes in a file that contains a single ASDC notfication event as a third argument and processes it.
+The application in development mode does not actually pull from ASDC but rather takes in a file that contains a single ASDC notification event as a third argument and processes it.

 Usage of development mode: